 Yes, if the classes you wish to take are offered.
 Your graduate plan is a suggested plan of study.
 The final responsibility for meeting all degree requirements rests with you.

-The education program meets the needs of the student who works full time by offering courses in the evenings; however, those seeking Initial licensure will be required to do a full-time practicum (student teaching) for the final semester of that program.
-Each course is 15-16 weeks long.
+The education program meets the needs of the student who works full time by offering courses in the evenings; however, students in the MAT program will be required to do a full-time practicum (student teaching) for the final semester of that program.

 14. If I need a break during the program for personal or professional reasons, can I rejoin the program where I left off?